 The Center for Prison Education welcomes course proposals from faculty who are interested in teaching in prison.
-To learn more about this opportunity, please contact Alexis Sturdy (firstname.lastname@example.org).
-Deadline for course proposals is TBD.
-A proposal need include no more than a brief course description.
-Please submit proposals to email@example.com.
+To learn more about this opportunity or to submit an initial proposal consisting of a brief course description, please contact Kristen Inglis.

 - FAQ for Faculty

 1) How does the Center support Wesleyan faculty who teach in prison?

 Each professor teaching in prison receives a $5,500 stipend per semester.
 Professors will have access to the logistic support of the CPE Fellow throughout the semester.
 Faculty will also have the opportunity to connect with previous faculty, sit in on classes and discuss course plans and syllabi with the Center’s Academic Planning & Development Manager and members of the Faculty Advisory Committee.
 Professors may choose to have teaching assistants as well.

 2) How are incarcerated students selected to participate in the Center?

 Over the summer of 2009, the Center’s Faculty Advisory Committee reviewed over 100 applications, each consisting of an analytical essay and a personal statement.
 Fifty applicants were offered interviews with Wesleyan faculty and the Center’s staff and nineteen participants were selected.
 Three additional admissions processes were held in 2011, 2013, and 2015 at Cheshire CI.
 In the winter of 2012 through the same process we admitted our first cohort of students at York CI, the state’s only women’s facility.
 In 2015 we held an additional admissions cycle at York.

 Incarcerated students receive A-F letter grades.
 It is the fundamental contention of the Center that the same standards of academic rigor that adhere on the main campus can be upheld in a class taught in prison.
 This means that expectations and evaluation should be identical to those of a class taught on the main campus.